hecker-01/ptdl/README.md

 - **Double-tap zoom** - animated zoom in/out with a decelerate transition
 - **Memory-efficient** - only keeps the current page in memory, loading and unloading on demand

+### Video Playback

+- **In-post video thumbnails** - video attachments appear alongside images in the attachment grid with a play icon
+- **Full-screen player** - ExoPlayer-based playback with standard transport controls
+- **Rotation support** - fullscreen button rotates to landscape even when the device is locked to portrait; respects sensor orientation when unlocked
+- **Supported formats** - mp4, m4v, mkv, webm, mov, avi

+### Security

+- **App Lock** - require authentication before the app can be used
+- **Biometrics / Screen lock** - uses your device fingerprint, face unlock, or PIN/pattern via Android's BiometricPrompt
+- **Custom PIN** - set a separate 4–8 digit PIN independent of your device lock; stored as a SHA-256 hash
+- **Lock trigger** - choose between locking every time you leave the app or only when it's fully closed
+- **Recents protection** - when set to lock on exit, the lock screen is shown in the app switcher instead of your content

 ### Performance

 - **Parallel scanning** - creators, collections, and posts are scanned concurrently (8 parallel workers) for fast indexing over SAF